LenderPanel.com

 Together Personal Finance

-Examples of questions in a lawyer questionnaire relating to Together Personal Finance Transfer of Equity
+Sample of questions in a lawyer form relating to Together Personal Finance Transfer of Equity

-General Advice to read in supporting the above Together Personal Finance transfer of equity Questions and Answers :
+Caveats to be read in in addition to the above Together Personal Finance transfer of equity Questions and Answers :

 Tax and Legal

-There are numerous potential tax and legal implications when transferring equity for your property.
+There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Together Personal Finance conveyancing panel and accountant before transferring equity.

 Transfer of Equity Conveyancing for Leasehold titles

-Should the tenure of your property be leasehold, the lease may require that you have a license to do so from the landlord.
-If such terms are not adhered to you may be in violation of your covenants under the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, provisions in the lease may require that you obtain the consent of the freeholder.
+If such conditions are not complied with you may be in violation of your covenants under the lease.
+This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance

-If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
+If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
 In other cases, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
-This is something that that your conveyancing solicitor will check with Together Personal Finance This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
+This is something that that your lawyer will check with Together Personal Finance This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects lenders such as Together Personal Finance or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy varies based on the market value of the property at finalisation of the transfer of equity conveyancing.
+The cost of the Insolvency Act Indemnity Insurance policy varies based on the valuation of the property at the time of completion of the transfer of equity transaction.

 If you do not keep up the payments on your mortgage with Together Personal Finance your property may be repossessed.